ociu/sphinx-traceability-extension/README.rst

 By default the caption for every item in the table is shown.
 By providing the *nocaptions* flag, the caption can be omitted.
 This gives a smaller table, but also less details.

+By default items are sorted based on their name.
+With the *sort* argument it is possible to sort on one or more attribute values.
+When providing multiple attributes on which to sort, the attribute keys are space separated.
+The sorting is a natural sort.
+With the *reverse* argument, the sorting is reversed.

 .. _traceability_usage_item_matrix: